ericdurban/LyricHunt/README.md

 - Thanks to Bootstrap for the great UI Framework.
 - Thanks to Angela Yu and her amazing bootcamp that helped me develop the tools I needed to make this website!
+- Thanks to https://api.lyrics.ovh/v1 for allowing me to pull that data publicly.